TrickzTwix/Test/Commands.md

 /f config <setting> <value> |	factions.config |	Set configuration values in the conf.json
 /f convert <backend> |	console only |	Convert from your current backend to a new backend (JSON).
 New backends will be added in the future (MYSQL)
-/f create <tag> |	factions.create |	Create a Faction with the given tag /f deinvite [name] |	factions.deinvite |	Revoke an invite from a player.
+/f create <tag> |	factions.create |	Create a Faction with the given tag /f defaultrole <role> | factions.defaultrank | Set the default rank new members get when joining your Faction /f deinvite [name] |	factions.deinvite |	Revoke an invite from a player.
 If no player defined, lists all players with pending invites with click to revoke.
 /f delwarp <name> |	factions.setwarp |	Delete a warp
 /f demote <name> |	factions.promote |	Demote a player 1 rank